1941–42 Oshkosh All-Stars season

-The All-Stars played their home games at South Park School Gymnasium.
 For the fifth consecutive season, the All-Stars finished the season with either a division or league best record (20–4).
+The 20–4 record Oshkosh had that season would later end up becoming the best record the All-Stars franchise would have in their time in the NBL.
 They then went on to win their second consecutive league championship by defeating the Fort Wayne Zollner Pistons, two games to one in a best-of-three series.

 Head coach Lon Darling won the league's Coach of the Year Award.
 Players Leroy Edwards and Charley Shipp earned First Team All-NBL honors for the second straight season.